 Those outlines were then gone over with needle pricks to make holes in the paper following the outlines.
 This created the icon pattern, which one could then put over the smooth levkas (gesso) surface of the prepared icon panel.
 Powdered charcoal in a little bag was then pounced lightly over the surface of the paper pattern, and its fine dust went through the needle pricks and onto the gesso surface of the panel.

-The final step in transferring the pattern to the icon panel was to scratch the outline of the transferred pattern into the levkas (gesso) surface, marking it permanently with the outlines of the icon to be painted.
+The final step in transferring the pattern to the icon panel was to scratch the outline of the transferred pattern into the levkas (gesso) surface with a sharp tool called a графья/graf’ya, marking it permanently with the outlines (the графьи/graf’i) of the icon to be painted.
 Once that was done, the actual painting could begin.
-These needle-incised outlines into the gesso are commonly still visible when one looks closely at the painted surface of such an icon.
+These needle-incised outlines in the gesso are commonly still visible when one looks closely at the painted surface of such an icon.

 To understand the sequence of painting, it is helpful to ponder a different kind of icon for a moment, those painted as folk objects in Romania on the reverse side of a pane of glass.
 To paint such an icon, one had to do it in reverse, first painting, for example, the light highlights of a saint’s face, and then working backward to the base colors.